kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 www-web-1   Bound     pvc-15c79307-b507-11e6-932f-42010a800002   1Gi        RWO           48s
 ```
 The Stateful Set controller created two Persistent Volume Claims that are
-bound to two Persistent Volumes.
-As the cluster used in this tutorial is
+bound to two [Persistent Volume](/docs/user-guide/volumes/).
+As the cluster used
-configured to dynamically provision Persistent Volumes, the
+in this tutorial is configured to dynamically provision Persistent Volumes, the
 Persistent Volumes were created and bound automatically.

+The containers NGINX webservers, by default, will serve an index file at
+`/usr/share/nginx/html/index.html`.
+The `volumeMounts` field in the
+Stateful Sets `spec` ensures that the `/usr/share/nginx/html` directory is
+backed by a Persistent Volume.

 Write the Pods' hostnames to their `index.html` files and verify that the NGINX
 webservers serve the hostnames.